jamiewilbraham/azure-docs/articles/cognitive-services/containers/azure-kubernetes-recipe.md

 ## Get website Docker image

-1. The sample code used in this procedure is in the Cognitive Services containers samples repository.
+1. The sample code used in this procedure is in the Cognitive Research Technologies containers samples repository.
 Clone the repository to have a local copy of the sample.

     ```console
     git clone https://github.com/Azure-Samples/cognitive-services-containers-samples